joejk2/zettelkasten/README.md

     ^    ^
     UID  TAGS      ^ DESCRIPTION

-Tags are prefaced, all-caps.
+Tags preface the description and are all-caps.

 ### UID

-Per usual practice the UID consists of alternating numbers and characters.
+Per usual practice, the UID consists of alternating numbers and characters.

 ### Lists